-The event of Covid-19 situation made the Bank put additional focus on several operational risk aspects, such as:
+The Covid-19 situation has driven the Bank to put additional focus on several operational risk aspects, such as:

 - Business continuity plans to support our employees, customers and overall businesses. - Potential increase of cyber risk due to new conditions in business management and remote working.
 Our cyber security programme continued to be improved by strengthening detection, response and protection mechanisms. - Increase in technological support in order to ensure adequate customer service and correct performance of our services, especially in online banking and call centres.